 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (originally known as the Campus Security Act) is the landmark federal law that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
 The law is tied to participation in federal student financial aid programs, so it applies to most public and private institutions of higher education.
 The U.S. Department of Education enforces the law.

-Hard copies of the Clery Act daily log of alleged criminal incidents reported to the UT Southwestern Medical Center University Police, are available at the University Police Station, located on the C level of the Paul M. Bass Center Tower II (Suite BLC.200), on the North campus.
+Hard copies of the Clery Act daily log of alleged criminal incidents reported to the UT Southwestern Medical Center University Police, are available at the University Police Station, located on the C level of the Paul M. Bass Administrative and Clinical Center – Tower 2 (Suite BLC.200), on the North Campus.

 Online copies of the logs are also available.